Skip to main content ↓

 Why is this?
 It’s simple: buttons are made to be clicked.
 Your audience knows this, so as soon as they see your CTA button, they’ll automatically know what you want them to do.

 In addition, buttons are easy to see—especially if you give them an eye-catching color.
 (More on colors below.)
-This is important because 85% of people check email on their smartphones.
+This is important because so many people check email on their smartphones.
 By creating CTA buttons, you ensure your audience can see them on a small screen.

-You can write the best CTA in the history of good CTAs.
-But if your subscribers can’t see it then it doesn’t matter.
+You can write the best CTA in the history of good CTAs, but if your subscribers can’t see it, it doesn’t matter.
 That’s why you need to commit to eye-catching design with your different types of marketing emails.

 Here are four ways to make sure your design hits the spot: